-We are therefore delighted to work with the London Academy of Excellence Tottenham and look forward to continuing the collaboration in the years to come.’
+We are therefore delighted to collaborate with the London Academy of Excellence Tottenham and look forward to continuing the collaboration in the years to come.”

 A love of literature is at the heart of Cliveden’s past and present, and this year we are supporting the charity Book Aid International, who work to bring books to impoverished communities across the world.
 Learn more about their work by visiting them in the Festival Food Tent and find out how you can get involved.